avan06/PS4CheaterNeo/README.md

 - Make address values greater than zero more obvious.
 - You can add the address to the `Cheat List` from the current cursor position.
 - The current scroll position will not be changed when refreshing the Hex editor.
-- Turns red when an address value is modified, and green after committing.
+- Turns `red` when an address value is modified, and `green` after committing.
+- Ability to `copy and paste` hex values.
+- `Disassembler` current hex value and display.

 ![hexeditor](assets/hexeditor.webp)